kdeldycke/awesome-engineering-team-management/readme.md

 ### Coding Challenge

 The absence of coding exercise will left the door open to fraud.
-OTOH, if elitist challenges decrease the number of false-positive, you'll pass on perfectly capable and great developers.
+OTOH, if elitist challenges decrease the number of false-positive, you will pass on perfectly capable and great developers.
 Now it is your job as manager to find balance between these two extremes, and set the tone on how to have the candidate demonstrate coding skills.

+- [How to Freaking Find Great Developers By Having Them Read Code](https://freakingrectangle.com/2022/04/15/how-to-freaking-hire-great-developers/) - “Instead of writing code, consider having the candidate read existing code and talk about how it works.
+1) Reading code is 95% of what a developer does as part of their job.
+2) A candidate can tell you a lot about their programming skill in the first five minutes of reading.
+3) Stress is your enemy because it raises adrenaline which lowers IQ by several points, causing you to miss good candidates.”

 - [Organizational Skills Beat Algorithmic Wizardry](https://prog21.dadgum.com/177.html) - “When it comes to writing code, the number one most important skill is how to keep a tangle of features from collapsing under the weight of its own complexity.”